SpeciesFileGroup/taxonworks/README.md

 2. To start postgres follow the instructions via 'brew info postgres'.
 The following sets postgres to start at logon, and then starts postgres for this session:

    ```
+   mkdir -p ~/Library/LaunchAgents    # This may already exist.
    ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents
    launchctl load ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist
    ```